Injac/gadgeteerdash/README.md

 The SignalR-Hub that conatins the backend "logic" (LOL) can be found in the project-root of the **iotdash** project and is called **GadgeteerHub.cs** - it contains the two SignalR-Methods that are invoked from the Web-API.

 NETMF on the Spider simply calls the two Web-API get actions defined within the **/iotdash/Controller/ValuesController.cs** file.
 Both methods simply call the pre-defined client-side "hello" or "systemInfo" methods on the hub.

+However, it is important that you have a local IIS instance running to test locally, to be able to assign a hostname.
+Localhost will not work in this case.